Loading...

 Technical and non-technical vulnerability discovery.
 Existing pentest, BAS and audit evidence consolidated.
 Controls mapped to RMiT clauses with gaps surfaced.

 Executive summary, methodology, asset inventory, threats, vulnerabilities, findings, treatment plan.
 Examiner-ready clause-mapped appendix.
-Board readout with Q&A pack pre-built for the next BNM thematic.
+Board readout with Q&A pack pre-built.

-Scope: A single facility.
-Physical security, electrical, mechanical, fire, environmental, BCP, perimeter cyber.
+Scope: a single facility — physical, electrical, mechanical, fire, environmental, BCP.

-Most BNM-regulated institutions need both — TVRA at the institution level on an annual cycle, plus a DCRA at each in-scope data centre on a roughly biennial cycle.
+Most BNM-regulated institutions need both — TVRA at the institution level annually, plus a DCRA at each in-scope data centre roughly biennially.

 Scoping calls take 30 minutes.
-A typical TVRA runs 4-8 weeks from kickoff to board readout, depending on scope complexity.
+A typical TVRA runs 4-8 weeks from kickoff to board readout.